 I repeat: any trace of the original animal sense of belonging is long gone; and now we have even lost the mutual support of our tribe.
 Our beliefs are insecure in a way no humans in any previous culture, have ever experienced, or even imagined, and so, we all still feel very insecure. ...
 And all we can do, and think of doing, is going after more focus points, with more 'I' as a focal point, because perceiving 'I' as a focal point is all we experience, and all we know how to feel.

-We have developed a form of cultural over compensation with all our focussing activities, thinking, understanding, getting, doing, building, wanting identity and belief in ourselves.
+We have developed a form of cultural over compensation with all our focussing activities: thinking, understanding, getting, doing, building, beliefs, ideas and opinions.

-We have collectively developed, what has become a cuturally confirmed form of displacement activity.
+We have collectively developed, what has become a form of displacement activity.
 Displacement activity is when hens scratch and peck at nothing because they feel insecure, dogs and cats cleaning when they actually want feeding.
 Any habitual activity can be displaced.
 We are displacing with our focussing abilities.
 Everyone is doing it, even prophets and poets, it is cuturally confirmed and unquestioned.

-This can be said from other perspectives, like being truthful ... yes, well use them them as well, but i suggest the first step is not sensible if it's to do with more focussing, and being truthful is just more focussing.
+There are many things we need to feel whole, like being truthful ... but being truthful is just more focussing.
 Do you see my point?
-The first step must be to relate to life using all our senses, with all their possibilities of perception.
-At present we're simply not getting the whole picture because we're only using part of our sensory abilities.
+The first step now, must be to relate to life using all our senses, with all their possibilities of perception, because at present we're simply not getting the whole picture because we're only using part of our sensory abilities.

 Now, i realise all this is only my opinions and ideas, and i'm looking for confirmation, ... i'm a typical human.